 Gender pay

-The UK government requires all legal entities with 250 or more employees to annually disclose their gender pay gap, based on an annual “snapshot” of the employee population on 5 April 2025.
+The UK Government requires all legal entities with 250 or more employees to annually disclose their gender pay gap, based on an annual “snapshot” of the employee population on 5 April.

-The Group’s 2025 gender pay report includes disclosures of the mean and median gender pay gap for the Group’s main UK trading entity, Moonpig.com Limited as required by legislation, together with voluntary disclosures for the whole of Moonpig Group plc.
+The Group’s 2026 gender pay report includes disclosures of the mean and median gender pay gap for Moonpig.com Limited, as required by legislation, together with voluntary disclosures for the whole of Moonpig Group plc.
+The Moonpig.com gender pay gap has been calculated in accordance with UK legislation using employee-level payroll data for the relevant pay period.
+The voluntary Group calculation, including overseas employees, has been prepared using a UK-aligned methodology, applying consistent principles with necessary adjustments to accommodate differences in local payroll data and reporting capabilities.

 The gender pay gap is not the same thing as equal pay.
 Equal pay is a legal requirement that men and women receive the same remuneration for performing the same or substantially similar work, under the same conditions.
 This legislation directly affects how employees are compensated and is enforced to prevent pay discrimination based on gender.
 Moonpig Group ensures compliance with this legislation through processes and controls implemented at every stage of the employee lifecycle.